 Dental implants can be used as anchors for a complete arch denture.
 A few implants are placed in the jaw that a full arch denture can attach to.
 Implant supported dentures have many benefits.
 For one, the implants preserve bone structure that would otherwise be lost once all the teeth are removed for dentures .
 Another benefit is that implant supported dentures stay in place much better than traditional dentures that attach with suction or adhesives.

-Another version of implant supported dentures is referred to as all on four.
-This means that four implants are placed in each jaw to act as anchors for the denture arch.
-One benefit of just four implants is that the cost is lower.
-Patients also like the fact that the all on four procedure can often be done in just one appointment, so there’s no need to wear a temporary denture.
-And of course there’s still the benefit of support for the bone structure in the jaw.
+The Full Arch on 4 uses only four implants are placed in each jaw to act as anchors for the denture arch.
+One benefit of just four implants is a lower cost.
+Patients also like the fact that the Full Arch on 4 Implants procedure can often be done in just one appointment, so there’s no need to wear a temporary denture.
+And, of course, there’s still the benefit of support for the bone structure in the jaw.

 Mini Dental Implants